PustamRai/PustamRai/README.md

 I'm a **MERN stack developer** passionate about building modern, scalable web applications.
 I specialize in **MongoDB, Express.js, React, and Node.js**, and I’m constantly exploring new technologies to enhance my skills.

+💡 **What I Do:**
+- ⚡ Develop full-stack web applications with the MERN stack.
+- 🎨 Create responsive and user-friendly UIs with **React & Tailwind CSS**.
+- 🚀 Build RESTful APIs and integrate databases for seamless data management.

 Let's connect and build something amazing together!

 ## 🚀 Tech Stack & Tools